ezsystems/ezplatform/README.md

 These instructions assume you have already installed:
 - PHP _(7.1 or higher)_
 - Web Server _(Recommended: Apache / Nginx.
-Use of php's built in development server is also possible)_
+Use of php's built-in development server is also possible)_
 - Database server _(MySQL 5.5+ or MariaDB 10.0+)_
 - [Composer](https://doc.ezplatform.com/en/latest/getting_started/about_composer/)
 - Git _(for development)_